Weapon Charges Defense Attorney in Phoenix, Arizona

 - Discharging a gun within a municipality (with certain exceptions)

-- Selling or transferring a deadly weapon to a person who should not be in possession of it
+- Selling or transferring a deadly weapon to a person who should not own it

 - Removing the serial number from a gun